DeVry University - Georgia Data & Information Overview

 - Retention and Graduation Rates

 - Average Earnings

 How Well Is DeVry University - Georgia Ranked?

-DeVry University - Georgia is ranked #1,606 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+College Factual ranked DeVry University - Georgia as #1,606 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.